 The RSL course is broken down into a number of units, each awarded a number of ‘Credits’.
 This further breaks down into ‘Core’ units (that have to be studied) and ‘Optional’ units.
 Evidence is gathered through practical tasks that are then evaluated through a number of different formats.

-There are also other modules that are possible including those related to careers in the Technical Theatre, Industry, Music, Drama and Dance that may be possible to follow.
+There are also other modules that may be possible including those related to careers in Music Technology, the Music Industry, Lighting, Composing and Dance that it may be possible to study.
+There is also a possibility of a Music Technology route.

 - Community Arts